Ajithkumarparthasarathy/release-tag-one/README.md

 # automate-release-tag

-This repo is for the testing purpose
+This repo for the testing purpose